Fetal Fibronectin (fFN)

-The fFN test is ordered when a woman is 22 weeks to 35 weeks pregnant and has symptoms of preterm labor.
-These may include uterine contractions, a change in vaginal discharge, backache, abdominal discomfort, pelvic pressure, and/or cramping.
+The fFN test may be ordered when a woman is 22 weeks to 35 weeks pregnant and has signs and symptoms of preterm labor.
+These may include:

 The fFN test may be repeated after 2 weeks if the first fFN is negative and labor symptoms persist beyond the next 7 to 14 days.
 The test may therefore be repeated several times since each test result is valid for the following 7 to 14 days.

 Sometimes the test may be ordered when a pregnant woman is at high risk of preterm labor, for example, if she has had a previous preterm delivery or has a short cervix.

 The fFN test is not meant to be used for women with placental abruption (premature detachment of the placenta), premature rupture of membranes, placenta previa (a placenta attached to the lower portion of the uterus), or moderate to heavy vaginal bleeding.

 A positive fFN result is not very good at predicting whether a woman is experiencing preterm labor and delivery.
 However, a negative fFN result is highly predictive that preterm delivery will not occur within the next 2 weeks.